AdaCore/spark2014/docs/ug/alfa.rst

 1. Annotations are read-only

-No writes to global variables are allowed in annotations (contracts, assertions, etc.) The possibility of run-time errors in annotations should be detected in formal proofs.
+No writes to global variables are allowed in annotations (contracts, assertions, etc.).
+The possibility of run-time errors in annotations should be detected in formal proofs.

 2. Code is unambiguous